China Pharma (NYSE:CPHI) Now Covered by Analysts at StockNews.com

-StockNews.com began coverage on shares of China Pharma (NYSE:CPHI – Get Rating) in a research report report published on Thursday.
-The brokerage issued a hold rating on the stock.
+StockNews.com began coverage on shares of China Pharma (NYSE:CPHI – Get Rating) in a research note released on Friday.
+The firm issued a hold rating on the stock.

 About China Pharma